Blogs

 3. Legal Advisor

 For a rewarding career after LLB, you can become a legal advisor or join law firms, Private Companies, Corporate firms, or Banks.
 You can provide advice on various legal matters.
 Furthermore, your legal expertise could also be used in NGOs.
 These provide their clients with legal advisory services.
 They also help people to make the correct decision in a given situation.
-Most large corporations and government organizations hire legal advisors.
+Most large corporations and government organisations hire legal advisors.

 4. Judiciary

-Students with impressive academic ability and with the skill of explaining and narrating different topics to a group of people are good fits to become a lecturer in one of the best-recognized Universities or Law colleges in the country.
+Students with impressive academic ability and with the skill of explaining and narrating different topics to a group of people are good fits to become a lecturer in one of the best-recognised Universities or Law colleges in the country.

-If they choose to do LLM, they could go on to complete research in their respective field of study and earn a PhD./ this way you can also become a professor in Government Universities and Private Universities too.
+If they choose to do LLM, they could go on to complete research in their respective field of study and earn a Ph.D.
+This way, you can also become a professor in Government Universities and Private Universities too.

 6. Legal Outsourcing

-This is one of the fields where the potential has not fully been reached.
+This is one of the fields where the potential has not been fully reached.
 There are several opportunities for the people of the country to grab the opportunities in this field.

 7. Private Companies